BabylonJS/OldDocumentationSite/content/classes/2.3/Matrix.md

 class [Matrix](/classes/2.3/Matrix)

+Creates a new 4 by 4 matrix

 ## Members

 ### m : Float32Array

+The matrix, which is an array

 ## Methods

 ### isIdentity() &rarr; boolean

+Tests if the matrix is an identity matrix
 ### determinant() &rarr; number

+Returns the determinant of the matrix
 ### toArray() &rarr; Float32Array

+Returns the matrix in array form
 ### asArray() &rarr; Float32Array

+Returns the matrix in array form
 ### invert() &rarr; [Matrix](/classes/2.3/Matrix)

+Inverts the matrix
 ### reset() &rarr; [Matrix](/classes/2.3/Matrix)